 How to Apply

-General information about graduate study at VCU can be obtained at the VCU Graduate School web site.
-Application for graduate study in psychology with an emphasis in developmental psychology should be initiated online from the Graduate School admissions page.
+General information about graduate study at VCU can be obtained from the VCU Graduate School web site.
+Application for graduate study in psychology with an emphasis in developmental psychology should be initiated online from the VCU Graduate School admissions page.
 Please note that there is not a separate application for the program or department.
 A limited number of students (typically, one per year) will be admitted as Developmental/Clinical Students.

 Applicants to the Developmental/Clinical program need to adhere to the Clinical Psychology program deadline of December 1.
 These applicants should direct their application to Clinical but indicate that they have an interest in being considered as a Developmental/Clinical student.
 They should also indicate whether, if not accepted for the dual program, they wish to be considered for Clinical only, Developmental only, or for consideration by both programs.

 For additional questions, please contact Dr. Barbara Myers, Director of the Developmental Division.

 Virginia Commonwealth University